Microscopes for Open Access Imaging (MOAI)

 • Plasma Etch Model PE-25 Coverslip Cleaner

-• Physitemp TS4 Piezio Thermo stage (-20o to 60o C) for 35 mm dishes w/o strengthening ring
+• Physitemp TS4 Piezo Thermo stage (-20o to 60o C) for 35 mm dishes w/o strengthening ring

-• Fiber-Lite Illuminator for side illumination of glass slides (esp. for silver grains in emulsions)
+• Fiber-Lite Illuminator for side illumination of glass slides (esp. for quantification of light scattering by dust or silver grains from emulsions)

 • Micromanipulators